senlin/so-mobile-map-widget/readme.txt

 = Do I need a Google Static Maps API-key? =

-The Google Static Maps API-key is mandatory, get it at [Google Map APIs](https://developers.google.com/maps/documentation/staticmaps/#api_key).
+The Google Static Maps API-key is mandatory, get it at [Google Map APIs](https://cloud.google.com/maps-platform/). **Since July 16, 2018 a valid credit card is required by Google to sign up for the API-key**

+= Nothing shows on the frontend =

+Did you enter a valid Google Static Maps API-key? **Since July 16, 2018 a valid credit card is required by Google to sign up for the API-key** Make sure to go through all the settings, because to be honest Google is not making it very easy to add the key and validate it properly...

 = Where can I sign up for the Google Static Maps API-key? =

 See above.

+= I cannot display a map larger than 640 x 640 pixels =

+That is a limit Google has put on the use of Static Maps images:

+> Static Maps images can be returned in any size up to 640 x 640 pixels.

 = When I use the Customizer to add the Mobile Map Widget I am seeing a lot of PHP Notices or nothing at all.
 What's wrong? =

 This only happens if you have not yet added the Google Static Maps API Key.
-You will need to [generate a new API key](https://developers.google.com/maps/documentation/staticmaps/#api_key) and add it to the widget settings.
+You will need to [generate a new API key](https://cloud.google.com/maps-platform/) and add it to the widget settings.
 Once you have, the widget will automatically auto-refresh (WP 4.5 and above) and you will now see a map instead.

 = I have an issue with this plugin, where can I get support? =